 Note: there are on-page SEO tips to consider when you’re embedding media on your pages.
 (More on alt tags below.)

 23 – Keep Content Up-to-Date

-What’s just as important as creating great content?
-Keeping it great.
+What’s just as important as creating valuable content?
+Making sure it continues to be valuable.
 Make sure to add regular content updates to your workflow.
 By creating a cadence for reviewing and improving your content, you’ll keep it fresh, helpful, and ranking.

 24 – Write Evergreen Content